wizarrrr/wizarr/README.md

 - Secured invitation environment
 - Plug and Play SSO Support*
 - Guide user on how to download Plex client
-- (Optional!)
-Requests Integration: Guide users on how to request Movies (Overseerr, Ombi...)
+- Requests Integration: Guide users on how to request Movies (Overseerr, Ombi...)
+- Discord Server Integration: Invite users to your Discord Server
+- Customizable: Add any Custom HTML

 ## Getting Started